 The key is proper support.

 Detoxification is a heavily nutrient dependent process, meaning that it takes a lot of nutrients to do it right.
 Once more, everybody has different imbalances in regards to weight loss.
-Now, there are tests that can help you determine your specific imbalances (such as the Metabolic Profile and the Metabolic Profile Plus Fatty Acid Bloodspot).
+Now, there are tests that can help you determine your specific imbalances (such as the Organix Comprehensive Profile with or without a Fatty Acid Bloodspot).
 However, many people don’t want to run these profiles.
 Luckily, there is a kit available to help you cover all your bases which will allow you to safely and effectively address your detoxification imbalances and gets your weight loss moving again in the right direction.

-The Clear Change 10-day Detoxification Program is a great way to jump start any weight loss endeavor and/or get you off a weight loss plateau.
+The Dynamic Detox 10-day Detoxification Program is a great way to jump start any weight loss endeavor and/or get you off a weight loss plateau.
 People that are actively engaged in weight loss would benefit most by doing one of these 10-day programs every 1-2 months, whenever they lose 10-20 pounds or whenever they hit a weight loss plateau, whichever comes first.

-Doing a Clear Change 10-day Detoxification Program in this way will keep you losing weight in a healthy way and get you over your weight loss plateau.
+Doing a Dynamic Detox 10-day Detoxification Program in this way will keep you losing weight in a healthy way and get you over your weight loss plateau.

 Part 2 of this three part series highlighted how looking at the label and learning more about the form of vitamin E used in a product, as well as how the fish oils are processed, can give you significant clues about the quality of your supplements.
 This final installment will provide you some additional resources where you can go for more information. (more…)